Dealing with priority debts

 Rent arrears

-- negotiating a repayment plan to clear your arrears based on your affordability with your landlord
+- negotiate an affordable repayment plan to clear your arrears with your landlord

 - represent you in court

-- if you have been given an eviction date we can help you apply for a stay of execution by completing court form N244.
-There is a fee of £50.00 but this can be waived if you are in receipt of a low income of a qualifying benefit.
-We can also represent you at the hearing if you wish.
+- help you apply for a stay of execution if you've been given an eviction date by completing court form N244 (there is a fee of £50.00 but this can be waived if you are in receipt of a low income of a qualifying benefit)

-If you believe you are at threat from being evicted from your home, complete the online form via the self referral portal
+If you believe you could be evicted from your home, complete the online form via the self referral portal.

 Tax debt to HMRC